We turn every person into a team.

 Start with a workshop.

-A short single-company session where we surface the strongest workflow worth automating, score it live against a feasibility rubric, and decide together whether it is worth a pilot.
+A private session where we surface the strongest workflow worth automating, score it live against a feasibility scorecard, and decide together whether it is worth a pilot.

 Book the Workshop